Tralgar/copyvore/README.md

 php bin/console server:run
 ```

-If you have any errors, please check http://symfony.com/doc/current/setup.html#troubleshooting-the-requirements-checker
+If you have any errors, please check http://symfony.com/doc/current/setup.html#troubleshooting-the-requirements-checker <br>
 If not, you can now see the application on your web browser !